danmbrown/city-of-whispers/Characters.md

 Secrets are defined by Areas of Insight -- the aspect of the Tie's life that you know something about.

-> During the course of the game, you may Use a Secret to roll with advantage on social interaction moves.
-Roll a 1 or a 2, however, and you Reveal a Secret, which could have disastrous consequences.
+> During the course of the game, you may Use a Secret to roll with advantage on **Direct Someone to Act**.
+Roll a 1 or a 2, however, and you **Reveal a Secret**, which could have disastrous consequences.

+Note that even if you do not have a Tie with someone, you can still have a relationship with them.
+In the course of the game, you can't make use of this relationship mechanically.
+You can form new Ties when you **Meet Someone New** or **Observe Someone**.

 ### Areas of Insight
+Instead of knowing something specific about a Tie, your character knows about a general area of their life.
+This allows you to make use of the secret in a variety of circumstances.

 - Romantic liaisons
 - Family circumstances
 - Criminal connections